VISIT THE WEBSITE OF OUR SENIOR COMPETITION THE BROMSGROVE INTERNATIONAL MUSICIANS COMPETITION HERE

 Richard Jenkinson is currently Musical Director of the British Police Symphony Orchestra (BPSO) and the Orchestra of St John, Bromsgrove.
 He is also Musical Director of the orchestra and choir of GKT Music Society at King's College, London and, for the last year, has been conductor of the Worcestershire Youth Orchestra.
 In addition, he is completing a PhD at the University of Birmingham focussed on the music of Zoltan Kodaly.

 Sarah Oliver is sixth form co-ordinator within the academic music department at Chetham’s School of Music in Manchester.
-She began her musical education in Manchester studying piano with Peter Wild and oboe with Val Taylor.
-Whilst reading for a degree in music at Christ Church, Oxford she was an active collaborative pianist and chamber musician, as well as continuing her musical studies in London.
-On graduating, she moved to Dublin to sing with the vocal group Anúna (an integral part of Riverdance – The Show in the mid-1990s), with whom she travelled extensively and made a number of critically acclaimed recordings, before embarking on postgraduate study and subsequently a career in music education.
+She began her musical education in Manchester, studying piano with Peter Wild and oboe with Val Taylor.
+While reading for a degree in music at Christ Church, Oxford, she was an active chamber musician and continued her instrumental studies in London.
+On graduating, she moved to Dublin to sing with the vocal group Anúna (an integral part of Riverdance – The Show in the mid-1990s), with whom she travelled extensively and made several critically acclaimed recordings before embarking on postgraduate study and subsequently a career in music education.

-Sarah specialises in music from the 12th to 15th centuries and is currently working on a PhD in English polyphony and song in 13th century literary, lyric and cultural contexts.
-She combines teaching, and being a senior examiner for the A level exam board AQA, with freelance writing for early music journals.
-She also examines for ABRSM, both in the UK and internationally.
+Sarah specialises in music from the 12th to 14th centuries.
+Her PhD (University of Liverpool 2024) examines thirteenth-century English song in literary, lyric and cultural contexts.
+She combines teaching and a role as a senior associate for the A-level exam board AQA with freelance writing for early music journals.
+She also works as an ABRSM grade and diploma examiner in the UK and internationally.